kontent-ai-presales-engineering/personalization_AB_Demo/TECHNICAL_OVERVIEW.md

 **Q: What if a campground doesn't have a Vimeo video?**
 - **A:** Falls back to banner image/video asset.
 The logic checks for Vimeo first, then displays banner media if Vimeo is not available.

+**Q: How does PMS availability work?**
+- **A:** Uses CMS `ways_to_stay` taxonomy to determine which site types appear.
+PMS function generates pricing/availability synchronously for those CMS-defined types.
+Demonstrates runtime merge of CMS content with PMS data generation.

+**Q: Why is availability instant with no loading?**
+- **A:** Uses synchronous client-side generation - no API calls, no network latency.
+Data is computed instantly when component renders.
+When swapped for real API, loading states can be added.

 ---